open-iscsi/targetcli-fb/README.md

 ## Author

-TargetCLI was developed by Datera, Inc. http://www.datera.io
+LIO(tm) was developed by Datera, Inc. http://www.datera.io

 The original author and current maintainer is